We report the bold stories USC needs.

 Reading the news is hard.
 We do the legwork for you.

-Reporters, editors, and business executives at The New York Times, Los Angeles Times, LAist, and San Diego Union-Tribune also read Morning, Trojan.
+Reporters, editors, and business executives at The New York Times, Los Angeles Times, LAist, The San Francisco Standard, and San Diego Union-Tribune also read Morning, Trojan.